Bernard Schwartz House: Use as private residence

-When the Schwartz House was finished, Wright was reportedly proud of the house.
+When the Schwartz House was finished, Wright was reportedly proud of it.
 An article in the Two Rivers Reporter described Wright as saying that the house had "the best workmanship" of any Usonian house that he had recently designed.
-Wright claimed the house had an "almost ageless quality" and rarely needed to be repaired, nor did he think the house would be vulnerable to fire.
+Wright claimed it had an "almost ageless quality" and rarely needed to be repaired, nor did he think there was a significant risk of fire.
 Though local residents criticized its design, the Schwartzes did not care for their opinions.
-Nonetheless, the Schwartz family wrote to Wright several months after moving in, asking him to modify several aspects of the house.
+Nonetheless, the Schwartz family wrote to Wright several months after moving in, asking him to modify several aspects of their residence.
 In particular, they thought the fireplaces were too smoky, and they wanted more heat, ceiling lights, and furniture.
 Wright addressed most of these issues except for the fireplaces, which could not be fixed until the chimney was expanded.
 He appointed his longtime mason Philip Volk to increase the height of the chimney; a mason named "Hans" ultimately carried out the chimney extension.

 During the Schwartzes' ownership, the house hosted events such as Halloween parties and school field trips, and the family invited guests such as Wright and his wife Olgivanna (who first visited in 1941).
-Wright came to the house again in September 1942 to draw sketches for several outbuildings, additional furniture, and modifications to the additional building.
+Wright visited the Schwartz House again in September 1942 to draw sketches for several outbuildings, additional furniture, and modifications to the original building.
 The new outbuildings would have included a boathouse and pergola.
 Although Wright sent over the drawings to the Schwartzes that November, the structures were not built because of World War II and because Fern was concerned about such a large expenditure.
-The house became part of Two Rivers in 1955, and the Schwartz family repaired the roof in the late 1960s.
+The site became part of Two Rivers in 1955, and the Schwartz family repaired the roof in the late 1960s.

-In 1970, the Schwartz family sold the house to Edith and Paul Anderson.
-Paul, the manager of a local real-estate firm, had bought the house because they liked the riverfront site and because the $30,000 sale price was affordable.
+In 1970, the Schwartz family sold their house to Edith and Paul Anderson.
+Paul, the manager of a local real-estate firm, had bought the building because they liked the riverfront site and because the $30,000 sale price was affordable.
 The Andersons lived there with their five children.
 After Paul's death in 1977, Edie took over her husband's business.
-Edie Anderson (also known by her maiden name, Edie Schroeder) recalled that strangers periodically contacted her because they wanted to see the house.
-According to Edie, her children often invited Wright fans to see the house when they were home.
+Edie Anderson (also known by her maiden name, Edie Schroeder) recalled that strangers periodically contacted her because they wanted to see the Schwartz House.
+According to Edie, her children often invited Wright fans inside when they were home.
 Edie replaced several of the windows and doors over the years, and she also fixed the roof.